Chapter 11 The scientific project and scientific living

 In the case of biological invasions, communication needs first to flow from the various stakeholders to direct the research needed.
 The solutions required are context specific, and the lessons learned need to be communicated back to the stakeholders, including governmental policy makers, in the form they require to action the findings.
 Ineffective communication from scientists to the stakeholders may result in solutions being ignored or misinterpreted.
 Documentation disseminated to the global scientific community, through scientific publications, is needed in case it may help the response of other societies with similar problems.

-6.2 Should society lead the sciences or sciences lead society?
+11.2 Should society lead the sciences or sciences lead society?

 Of course, the answer is simply that there must be feedback between science and society.
 As science advances, society learns of these advances and views are advanced.
 To become incorporated as a societal norm takes time.
 Over time, views from science that appear radical to society become mainstream and accepted.
 Think of the views on the earth being round, or more recently, the general acceptance that the universe started with the ‘big bang’.
-The counterculture, also known as post-truth, faction in society that espouses views accepted by the mainstream and proved by science beyond reasonable doubt is not a novel phenomenon.
+The counterculture faction in society, also known as post-truth, that espouses views accepted by the mainstream and proved by science beyond a reasonable doubt is not a novel phenomenon.
 Indeed, in the scientific project, we need to accept that these views will persist and empower the general populace to understand why and how they can be shown to be false.
 Hence, your view that the earth is not flat is bolstered if you can provide three ways to demonstrate this as fact (pick the ones you like from 7 listed here or here).
 Otherwise, your assertion that it is not flat will appear as easily denied as a ‘flat-earther’s’ assertion that it is.
 Thus the power of the scientific argument in society is that it is not simply contradiction or gainsay but that there is evidence.

 The scientific project is currently not the open virtuous eutopia that we would like.
-Indeed, as scientists are humans and part of the current society, they are prone to the same trappings of wielding power and influence in order to get ahead.
+Indeed, as scientists are humans and part of the current society, they are prone to the same trappings of wielding power and influence to get ahead.
 As you get toward the end of this book, you will see me calling out increasing parts of the scientific project that are currently riddled with bias, thereby weakening the entire process and disenfranchising the most vulnerable.
 Reforming science is no easy task.
 Reforms are needed throughout the structures that fund, employ and disseminate scientific research.
 Sweeping this all away will take a concerted effort but might well be easier in science than in other sectors of society.
 Nearly all scientists recognise that science needs to be objective and impartial in order to succeed.
 Their objectivity makes them an ideal group to kickstart a fairer, more transparent and open system.
 As you will see, there has already been a move to make science more open, and by embracing this transparency the next generation of scientists will reap the benefits, and be on a sounder footing to improve a better scientific society.

-6.3 Carl Sagan’s “Baloney detection kit”
+11.3 Carl Sagan’s “Baloney detection kit”

 or “How to know when what you smell is bullshit”